Data Structures and Algorithms

 A brute-force approach would involve checking all possible substrings of `s`, but this is highly inefficient, with a time complexity of O(N²).

-Instead, we’ll use the sliding window technique to solve this problem in O(N) time.
+Instead, we’ll solve this problem in O(N) time using the sliding window technique.

 The Solution: Sliding Window with Frequency Counting

-In the sliding window, we maintain a window which is a substring of `s`.
+In the sliding window, we maintain a window that is a substring of `s`.

 That window dynamically shrinks or expands depending on particular conditions at play.